weaveworks/ignite/docs/cli/ignite/ignite_start.md

   -h, --help                              help for start
       --ignore-preflight-checks strings   A list of checks whose errors will be shown as warnings.
 Example: 'BinaryInPath,Port,ExistingFile'.
 Value 'all' ignores errors from all checks.
   -i, --interactive                       Attach to the VM after starting
-      --name-prefix string                Prefix string for identifiers and names (default ignite) --network-plugin plugin             Network plugin to use.
+      --id-prefix string                Prefix string for identifiers and names (default ignite) --network-plugin plugin             Network plugin to use.
 Available options are: [cni docker-bridge] (default cni) --runtime runtime                   Container runtime to use.
 Available options are: [docker containerd] (default containerd)
 ```